vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Materials/Rendering Issues/Transparent Materials.md

 Instead, transparent objects are sorted by their object center and rendered without further sorting.
 This can cause some objects to appear in front of others when their actual meshes are behind each other.

 Within a single mesh the triangles are rendered one by one, and are not sorted by depth.
 This can cause issues of overlapping geometry within a single object when viewed from some directions.

 ---

+You can read about sorting with 2D Renderers [here](https://docs.unity3d.com/Manual/2DSorting.html).

+---